Chemical & Biochemical Engineering

 Adsorption, energy efficient separation processes, process design, modeling and optimization; PSA/TSA; and hybrid materials and process for separation and reaction.

-Ali Rownaghi, Assistant Research Professor
+Ali Rownaghi, Assistant Teaching Professor

 PHD University Putra - Malaysia